Header

 Prog Reviewer

-5 stars Now, this is much more like it!
-Whereas Credo's debut album was hampered by weak compositions, an excess of Fish-mimicry and poor production, Rhetoric solves all those problems twice over.
-The band's sound now resembles a mixture of Twelfth Night and early Pendragon, with just a pinch of influence from Arena and early Marillion plus some ideas which genuinely seem to be the band's own, and the album as a whole is a moving exploration of interpersonal relationships and their end - whether that's divorce, bereavement, or some other separation.
-It's a real treat for anyone keen on the first-wave neo-prog sound, and Credo more than deserve to step up to the front rank of the subgenre on the strength of it.
+3 stars Now, this is much more like it!
+Whereas Credo's debut album was hampered by weak compositions, an excess of Fish-mimicry and poor production, Rhetoric shows a big improvement.
+The band's sound now resembles a mixture of Twelfth Night and early Pendragon, with just a pinch of influence from Arena and early Marillion plus some ideas which genuinely seem to be the band's own.

 Against Reason by CREDO album cover Studio Album, 2011